lucaasrojas/Hotel-Booking/README.md

 # HotelFindr
 ### Status: Work in progress

-A small project of a booking site that began as technical assessment
+A small project of a booking site that began as a technical assessment

 #### Tasks
 - [ ] Catch up with unit tests